Adi Kumbeswarar Temple, Kumbakonam

-Adi Kumbeswarar Temple, Kumbakonam is a Hindu temple dedicated to Lord Shiva, located in the town of Kumbakonam in Thanjavur District Tamil Nadu, India.
+Adi Kumbeswarar Temple, Kumbakonam is a Hindu temple dedicated to Shiva, located in the town of Kumbakonam in Thanjavur District Tamil Nadu, India.
 Shiva is worshiped as Adi Kumbeswarar, and is represented by the lingam.
 His consort Parvati is depicted as Mangalambigai Amman.
-The presiding deity is revered in the 7th century Tamil Saiva canonical, greatest work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.
+The presiding deity is revered in the 7th-century-CE Tamil Saiva canonical, greatest work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.

 The temple complex covers an area of 30181 sqft and houses four gateway towers known as gopurams.
 The tallest is the eastern tower, with 11 stories and a height of 128 ft The temple has numerous shrines, with those of Kumbeswarar and Mangalambigai Amman being the most prominent.
-The temple complex houses many halls; the most notable is the sixteen-pillared hall built during the Vijayanagar period that has all the 27 stars and 12 zodiacs sculpted in a single stone.
+The temple complex houses many halls; the most notable is the sixteen-pillared hall built during the Vijayanagara period that has all the 27 stars and 12 zodiacs sculpted in a single stone.

-The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and twelve yearly festivals on its calendar, with the Masi Magam festival celebrated during the Tamil month of Maasi (February - March) being the most prominent.
+The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and twelve yearly festivals on its calendar, with the Masi Magam festival celebrated during the Tamil month of Masi (February - March) being the most prominent.

-The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Vijayanagar rulers of the Thanjavur Nayaks of the 16th century.
+The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Vijayanagara rulers of the Thanjavur Nayaks of the 16th century.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Legend

 The name of the town Kumbakonam is derived from the legend associated with Kumbeswarar Temple.
-The pot (kumbha) is said to be of Lord Brahma that contained the seed of all living beings on earth.
-The kumbha is believed to have been displaced by a pralaya (dissolution of the universe) effected by Lord Shiva's arrow and ultimately came to rest at the spot where the town of Kumbakonam now stands.
+The pot (kumbha) is said to be of Brahma that contained the seed of all living beings on earth.
+The kumbha is believed to have been displaced by a pralaya (dissolution of the universe) effected by Shiva's arrow and ultimately came to rest at the spot where the town of Kumbakonam now stands.
 The nectar is believed to have fallen in two places - the Mahamaham tank and the Potramarai tank.
 This event is now commemorated in the Mahamaham festival held every 12 years.
 Kumbakonam was also formerly known by the Tamil name of Kudamukku.
 Kumbakonam is also identified with the Sangam age settlement of Kudavayil.